Greensboro, NC

 Example of After Vacuum Excavation

 Who was asked to participate?
 The selection of water service lines for vacuum excavation or physical verification is random.
-In other words, all unknown service lines within the system should have an equal chance of selection for verification, and the subset of service lines that are selected are representative of all unknowns within the distribution system.
+In other words, all unknown service lines within the system should have an equal chance of selection for verification.
+The subset of service lines selected represent all of the unknowns within the distribution system.

 The subset of service lines selected were based on the following: